BYU-PRISM/Seeq/README.md

 # Changelog

 ## v0.7.1
-- Hotfix: dependencies updated for R57>=
+- Hotfix: dependencies updated for R57 and below

 ## v0.7.0
 - Performance improvement in TF identification